 - Stevia needs full sun to thrive, so pick a site that receives at least six hours a day of direct sunlight.

-- Immediately after planting, water the area gently to help the soil settle.
-Keep the soil evenly moist as the seeds germinate.
+- Keep the soil evenly moist as the seeds germinate.

 - Once the plant starts putting energy into flowers, the leaves become less sweet, so harvest the leaves before flowering.